dryeo/dooble/README-os2.txt

 - Audio in youtube.com videos may only play for a few seconds and then go silent.
 This depends on a combination of the hardware installed in your computer.
+- Sometimes the first tab does not load an URL.
+Work around, open a new tab.
+  Can also pass a homepage URL in the program object or on the cmd line.
+- Printing and Print preview can crash Dooble
+- Some characters such the delete key are not recognized.
+This may include some umlauts.

 Contacts
 --------